 - .jpg, .jpeg, .png, and similar photos and images.

 - .xls, .xlsx, and similar spreadsheets and accounting files.

-Most of the differing ransomware variants out there don’t encrypt:
+Most ransomware variants do not encrypt:

-- Files on drives other than the system drive C:.
+- Files on drives other than the system drive, C:

 Never say never.